Rachelslh/ArabicGPT/README.md

 - Number of steps is computed using total length of the training dataset divided by the total number of iterations (gradient accumulation steps * batch size).

 ### Throughput
-I've measured throughput as stated in this [!paper (Appendix B)](https://arxiv.org/pdf/2204.02311) i.e. using how many FLOPS we can get given the promised device's peak FLOPS measure.
+I've measured throughput as stated in this [paper (Appendix B)](https://arxiv.org/pdf/2204.02311) i.e. using how many FLOPS we can get given the promised device's peak FLOPS measure.
 After the warm-up period, it seems that we're getting to 60% of what the MPS device can process in a second givent that the promised M1 Pro peak flops is measured "approximately" to 5.2 TFLOPS.

 ```bash
 step  538 | loss: 3.238296 | dt: 396.05ms | tok/sec: 0.61